paqtcom/datatables/README.md

 -   userOptions

-    -   This is an array, containt e.g. the language for the datatable.
+    -   This is an array, contains e.g. the language for the datatable.

 -   eventOptions